 I’m actually using the 7730L, but when it fails, this is what I’ll upgrade to.
 The 7730L is dated, but you can find them used on EBay for <$30.

 This antenna is leaps and bounds ahead of the included mini magnet-mount antenna and even the larger 18″ Wilson magnetic antenna.
 See my post about mounting it here.
+Note: both of the booster links I have posted here actually include this antenna.

 I used this adapter to hard-wire the hotspot into my van’s electrical.